fiboa/specification/core/validation.md

 The following keywords are supported:

 - `type`: The [fiboa data types](datatypes.md) as a string, **required**.
-- `enum`: An array of allowed strings or integers.
 - `optional`: Defines whether having a value is optional, which usually means null or a similar value is allowed to be set

-The following validation vocabulary is defined by JSON Schema:
+Additionally, the following validation vocabulary is defined by JSON Schema:

 For strings:

 - `pattern`
 - `minLength`
 - `maxLength`
+- `enum`: An array of allowed strings

 For numerical data types: